 [2] Guanghui Wang, Zihao Hu, Vidya Muthukumar and Jacob Abernethy: “Adaptive oracle-efficient online learning”, NeurIPS 2022.

-[3] Vidya Muthukumar, Soham Phade and Anant Sahai: “On the impossibility of convergence of mixed strategies arising from no-regret learning”, major revision at Mathematics of Operations Research.
+[3] Vidya Muthukumar, Soham Phade and Anant Sahai: “On the impossibility of convergence of mixed strategies arising from no-regret learning”, Mathematics of Operations Research.

 [4] Vidya Muthukumar and Anant Sahai: “Robust commitments and partial reputation”, ACM Economics and Computation 2019.